There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 The first rule of picnic food (other than keeping it from spoiling or spilling) is to keep sauces, dressings, and condiments separate until serving whenever possible.

-Travel bottle sets come with an array of bottles, tubes, spray bottles (I love this for a spritz of balsamic on a salad) and pots perfect for chutneys and butter.
-As they are designed for travel, you’re guaranteed they won’t leak.
+Travel bottle sets come with an array of bottles, tubes, spray bottles (I love this for a spritz of balsamic on a salad), and pots perfect for chutneys and butter.
+You’re guaranteed they won’t leak as they are designed for travel.

 Travel Bottles Set – Carry All Kinds of Picnic Condiments, Dressings, & Sauces Without Leaking